zkchambers/Evidence/Evidence.md

-# Evidence of Contribution
-## Having Navigation displayed on all pages
+# Having Navigation displayed on all pages